Poet, Writer, Illustrator

 – Megz C.

-I am a poet, writer, musician, and artist from Buffalo NY.
+I am a poet, musician, and artist from Buffalo NY.
 I have 5 published books, and have been featured in various newspapers and journals.